hide001/lovely-core-blockchain/readme.md

 **Persistent Storage:** 25GB minimum, 100GB high-speed SSD recommended

 **Note regarding use of GPUs -** GPUs are primarily used in POW consensus chains.
-Being a DPos Bloom Genesis chain has not only more TPS and fast block production but also doesn't need a GPU altogether for its purpose.
+Being a DPos Lovely Chain chain has not only more TPS and fast block production but also doesn't need a GPU altogether for its purpose.

 ## How to become a validator
-To back the Bloom Genesis blockchain you can become a validator.
+To back the Lovely Chain blockchain you can become a validator.
 Full flow to become a validator, you must:
 * Install this package **([See Installation](#installation))**
 * Download your newly created validator wallet from your server and import it into your metamask or preferred wallet.
 Fund this account with the appropriate MNZ tokens needed to become a validator.
 Example command to download the wallet on your local PC.
 Only works for UNIX-based OSes or on any environment that can run the OpenSSH package:
 ```bash